drseg/swift-fsm/README.md

 ## Requirements

 Swift FSM is a Swift Package for all Apple platforms, available through the Swift Package Manager, and requires Swift 6 or later.
 It is tested against strict concurrency rules and should be fully compliant.
+As a result, **Swift FSM only works with projects that themselves are compiled in Swift 6 Language Mode** (see [Swift 6 Language Mode][7]).

-It has one dependency - Apple’s [Algorithms][7].
+It has one dependency - Apple’s [Algorithms][8].

 ## Basic Syntax